cbeck88/cegui-mirror-tool/README.md

 * setup two bookmarks, for v0-8 and default branches.
 A bookmark must be created for any branches that will exist in git.

-Then, set up ssh_keys.
+Then, set up ssh keys.

-The `hg_push.sh` and `hg_pull.sh` scripts should work at that point. intervals to make the github repo track the mercurial repo.
+The `hg_push.sh` and `hg_pull.sh` scripts should work at that point.

 Then call `configure_git.sh`.
 This will